 In an effort to recognize the AASP’s student members' contributions to the science and practice of applied sport psychology, AASP has established an awards and grants program.
 Any AASP student member is encouraged to apply for awards / grants, provided the meet the necessary requirements outlined for each award / grant.

 Unless otherwise noted, address all questions and nominations for AASP Awards to the President–Elect, who coordinates all selection committees, and all questions for the Grants program to the Science and Education Division Head, who coordinates the review process.

 The awards recognize student members for their work to advance the knowledge base and enhance the delivery of services to consumers.
 Outlined below are student awards available:

 *Deadline for student awards: March 1 of each year.

-AASP is pleased to accept nominations for the Distinguished Student Practice Award.
-This award recognizes outstanding or innovative service delivery in sport psychology by a student member of AASP.
+AASP is pleased to accept nominations for the Distinguished Doctoral Student Practice Award.
+This award recognizes outstanding or innovative service delivery in sport psychology by a doctoral student member of AASP.
 This award may not be awarded annually.
 Service delivery and client is defined broadly and reaches across all areas of AASP.